What Does it Take to Create IoT-based Remote Camera Control System

 The repository of the surveillance system and also acts as the main storage of video files.
 This can also be a physical hardware server configured to be accessed remotely.

-Cost: This will be dependent on the scope of the project and can range from a few hundred dollars up to thousands of dollars.
-The more cameras, the more Cloud space needed.
-As reference, here is Amazon’s pricing for AWS cloud servers.
+Cost: This will depend on the project scope and can range from a few hundred dollars up to thousands of dollars.
+The more cameras, the more Cloud space is needed.
+As a reference, here is Amazon’s pricing for AWS cloud servers.

 This is the main user interface and should contain all the control and settings for each camera and even the entire system.